 The EIA Report in Chapter 12 provides an analysis of the proposals with respect to the potential impact it may have on the road network.
-The proposed route for turbine delivery is to use the M74 motorway, exiting at junction 11, then exiting the Poniel interchange western roundabout on to the existing Dalquhandy private access road leading to the existing wind farm site.
+The proposed route for turbine delivery from the King George V Dock in Glasgow is via the M8, then the A899 at Junction 3 Livingston, then the A71, A704, A706 and then direct into the site access.
 Roads and Transportation Services have no objections to the proposals subject to conditions as outlined within 4.1 above.
 These conditions form part of the recommended response to the Scottish Government.

-- 6.60 Impacts on hydrology, water environment and flood risk These considerations have been assessed in 6.25 above. - 6.61 Decommissioning and restoration.
+6.60 Impacts on hydrology, water environment and flood risk

+These considerations have been assessed in 6.25 above.

+6.61 Decommissioning and restoration.

 This consideration requires a plan for decommissioning and restoration of the proposed development to be robust, and any consent granted will require a decommissioning and restoration condition attached.
-The EIA Report sets out a brief summary of the decommissioning proposals which includes all components being removed from site and disposed of and/or recycled as appropriate, and in accordance with regulations in place at that time.
-If required, exposed parts of the concrete turbine foundations would be ground down to below sub-soil level with the remaining volume of the foundations left in situ.
-The turbine base area and crane pads would be returned to their original appearances unless further consents were granted.
-It is, therefore, considered as part of any response to the Scottish Government that, if consent is granted, conditions shall be attached requiring that a decommissioning and restoration plan and to secure a decommissioning bond that satisfies the Council's requirements.
+The EIA Report sets out a brief summary of the decommissioning proposals which includes all components being removed from site and the top 1m of each turbine base would be removed and back filled with soil or peat.
+The tracks would remain in situ for use for forestry or recreation It is, therefore, considered as part of any response to the Scottish Government that, if consent is granted, conditions shall be attached requiring that a decommissioning and restoration plan and to secure a decommissioning bond that satisfies the Council's requirements.